substationworm/IndCyberSecLetters/2024/Issue05/Issue05.md

 - 🚨 One of the primary challenges reported by respondents (65%) is the integration of legacy ICS/OT systems with modern IT environments.
 - 🚨 Half of the respondents indicated a lack of understanding among IT teams regarding the specific operational nuances of ICS/OT environments.
 - 🚨 66% of participants identified "individuals" (employees and contractors) as the primary risk to OT assets.
-However, only 25% allocate resources to training, recruitment, and retention of human resources.
+However, only 25% invest in training, recruitment, and retention of human resources.
 - 🚨 Approximately 28% of respondents do not have an incident response plan (IRP) specific to ICS assets.
 - 💸 Only 11.7% of respondents reported ransomware incidents in the past 12 months.
 Of these cases:
     - 38.1% affected IT networks only.